-The national quarantine is extended at least until 31st of March in Lithuania!
-Also, movement between regions within Lithuania will be limited until 15th of March.
+The national quarantine is extended at least until 31st of May in Lithuania!

 What you should know about regulations in Lithuania due to COVID-19

 National quarantine was declared all over Lithuania on 7th of November, 2020.
-Since then we live with restrictions and regulations that change depending on the active COVID-19 cases and it does not seem it will be over any time soon.
-It will last at least until 31st of March.
+Since then we live with restrictions and regulations that change depending on the active COVID-19 cases.
+It will last at least until 31st of May.

 -> Wearing masks is mandatory everywhere in public places inside and outside where are people within 2 meter distance from you;

--> Bars, pubs, restaurants, cafes and other catering establishments are also closed, however you can take away food or beverages;
+-> Bars, pubs, restaurants, cafes and other catering establishments are also closed, however you can take away food or beverages.
+Outdoor cafes are opened from 22nd of April;

 -> Groups of no more than 5 people are allowed to be in public places (max two different households/families).